ArturDragunov/document_portal_portfolio/README.md

 ## 📖 Demo

-<video src="document-portal-demo.mp4" width="700" autoplay loop muted controls></video>

-Send me a message for a live-project link: artur.dragunov.career@gmail.com
+Download document-portal-demo.mp4 or aend me a message for a live-project link: artur.dragunov.career@gmail.com
 ---